-Children who are experiencing homelessness may qualify for free school lunch, school supplies/materials, tutoring, and transportation so they can remain in their school of origin throughout the duration of their homeless episode.
+The federal mandate ensures that homeless children and youth have access to the same free and appropriate public education as other children.
+Children who are homeless may qualify for assistance with school lunch, school supplies, tutoring, and transportation so that they can remain in their school of origin.

-If you believe a child may be experiencing homelessness and qualify for this service, please contact Lindsay McGaughey and Kristen Porter at 724-265-5300 x2642.
+If you believe that your child may qualify for this service, please contact:

 Lindsay McGaughey, Director of Special Education - [email protected]